gknicholls/Forensic-Fluids/README.md

 The relevant codes can be found in the folder codes/java.

-See the examples folder for details of how to run the code for some examples analyses.
+See the "example" folder for details of how to run the code for some example analyses.

+For any questions about the codes, please contact Chieh-Hsi Wu (c-h.wu@soton.ac.uk).